-- Warning and error handling when inversion of Y matrix fails.
+- Conditioning to well paths using universal kriging does not work.
+23 - Warning and error handling when inversion of Y matrix fails.
 The Y matrix is only relevant when using universal kriging when depth error is requested.
-COH-562 - Post processing (erosion and on lapping) may break the conditioning in rare situations.
-COH-592 - The check for large deviations between velocity and posterior velocity must be improved to take into account the travel time uncertainty.
+562 - Post processing (erosion and on lapping) may break the conditioning in rare situations.
+592 - The check for large deviations between velocity and posterior velocity must be improved to take into account the travel time uncertainty.
 Otherwise thin intervals are triggered as problematic to often.
-COH-595 - Coordinate MD logs of side tracks in multilateral wells.
+595 - Coordinate MD logs of side tracks in multilateral wells.
 If side-tracks of a multilateral well have its MD log calculated then this MD log should be coordinated with other MD logs from the same multilateral well.
-COH-649 - Residuals in wellpoints.csv become wrong for Universal kriging when well points have TVD pick uncertainty.
-COH-895 - Add realization index to wellpoints.rxat and output wells when doing simulation.
-COH-896 - Change default values for TVD uncertainty and TVD pick uncertainty to undefined instead of zero.
-COH-900 - Extra points needed for erosion/onlapped surfaces do not have MD assigned.
+649 - Add realization index to wellpoints.rxat and output wells when doing simulation.
+896 - Change default values for TVD uncertainty and TVD pick uncertainty to undefined instead of zero.
+900 - Extra points needed for erosion/onlapped surfaces do not have MD assigned.
 This may lead to a crash when moving wells.
-COH-910 - Updating MD for wells can make updated well picks miss the updated well path.
-COH-932 - Possible collinearity in rare case of branching wells with same xy-path (but different TVD).
-COH-933 - Number of erosion/onlap points highly correlated with well points are reported incorrectly.
-COH-946
+910 - Change internally calculated MD log from meter to customer specified units when different from meters.
+1047 - Well conditioning has inconsistencies with faults and observation close to faults.
+1083